Jimmy Bondoc: Palit-Bise rally

 In April 2017, Bondoc, a critic of Vice President Leni Robredo, was one of the organizers of "Palit-Bise" rally held at the Rizal Park in Manila.
 Held by pro-Duterte supporters, the Philippine National Police estimated that the crowd numbered only to 4,500 in comparison with the millions who voted for Duterte.
 The rally was said to be funded by donations coming from OFW supporters of the president through the Gava Gives online platform.
 Questions were raised if collected funds were taxable.
 On March 28, 2017, in a press conference prior to the rally, there were reported instances of bloggers and journalists receiving "gas money", for those who took public transport to go to the press conference.

 Shutdown of ABS-CBN broadcasting

-In May 2019, Bondoc posted his sentiments on the imminent expiration of ABS-CBN's legislative franchise, typing "I AM EAGERLY AWAITING YOUR DEMISE".
+In May 2019, Bondoc expressed eagerness on the imminent expiration of ABS-CBN's legislative franchise.
 On June 12, 2019, he celebrated the news of the House of Representatives freezing the discussions on the renewal of the media company's broadcasting franchise.

 After the shutdown of ABS-CBN on May 5, 2020, Bondoc posted a sarcastic speech on the "closure" of a giant network, saying "he is not happy" and is wishing for forgiveness.